 - A URL to the specific protocol page of the alert source.

-If an anomaly alert email contains multiple protocols, the email also provides a URL to the Overview page of the alert source.
+If a detection alert email contains multiple protocols, the email also provides a URL to the Overview page of the alert source.

-- The watched protocol over which the anomaly occurred.
+- The watched protocol over which the detection occurred.

 - The metric that had an abnormal value.